emacs-mirror/emacs/mps/manual/source/reference/index.rst

     :c:func:`mps_message_type_gc`.

-    The "condemned size" property is the approximate :term:`size` of the set of objects :term:`condemned` in the :term:`garbage collection` that generated the message.
+    The "condemned size" property is the approximate :term:`size` of the :term:`condemned set` in the :term:`garbage collection` that generated the message.

     .. topics::